 Conclusion

-Anytime you need to orchestrate a business process that combines file transfers, applications, data sources, or infrastructure, Control-M can simplify your workflow orchestration.
-It integrates, automates, and orchestrates application workflows whether on-premises, on the Google Cloud, or in a hybrid environment.
+Coordinating and monitoring workflows across an ML pipeline remains a complex task, even with the rich set of ML tools that Google Cloud provides.
+Anytime you need to orchestrate a data pipeline on Google Cloud that combines file transfers, applications, data sources, or infrastructure, Control-M can simplify your workflow orchestration.
+Control-M integrates, automates, and orchestrates application workflows whether on-premises, on Google Cloud, or in a hybrid environment.

 These postings are my own and do not necessarily represent BMC's position, strategies, or opinion.